dmlc/gluon-cv/scripts/gan/cyclegan/README.md

 <br><br><br>

-## A Mini Implementation Of Cyclagan
+## A Mini Implementation Of Cyclegan

 **Prerequisites**